Angle ranks of abelian varieties: Introduction

 In this manuscript, we report that the Newton hyperplane representation is a powerful hands-on tool to unify and generalize many known cases of the Tate conjecture for abelian varieties over finite fields with short proofs.
 In particular we prove the following:

 \begin{theorem}[Generalized Lenstra--Zarhin] Suppose that the Newton slopes of $A$ consist of $1/2$ with multiplicity $2$ and all other slopes in $\ZZ_{(2)}$. \begin{enumerate} \item[(a)] If $g$ is even, then $A$ has maximal angle rank. \item[(b)] If $g$ is odd, then $A$ has angle rank at least $g-1$. \end{enumerate} \end{theorem} In case (a), the Tate conjecture is true for all powers of $A$.
-This generalizes the previously known cases of the Tate conjecture where $g$ is even and $A$ is almost ordinary proved in \cite{Lenstra1993}.
+This generalizes the previously known cases of the Tate conjecture where $g$ is even and $A$ is almost ordinary proved in \cite{Lenstra1993} (in a manner suggested in \cite[Remark~6.7]{Lenstra1993}).

 Assume in what follows that $A$ is not supersingular.
 The Galois group $G$ of $P(T)$ is an extension of $\Gbar\subset S_g$ by $C \subset \FF_2^g$.
 We call $C$ the \emph{code} of $A$ and it is convenient to view $C$ as a collection of functions $\lbrace 1,2,\ldots,g\rbrace \to \FF_2$.
 In turn, we will call an element $c\in C$ a \emph{codeword}.
 It turns out that there exists a unique partition of $\{1,\dots,g\}$ into subsets such that each codeword is constant on these subsets and the sets are maximal with this property.
 In the theorem below we call this the \emph{level set partition}. \begin{theorem}[Generalized Tankeev] Let $m$ be the number of subsets in the level set partition.
 If $g/m$ is prime, then $A$ has angle rank in $\{m, g-m, g\}$. \end{theorem} This generalizes Tankeev's theorem \cite{Tankeev1984} that if $g$ is prime then $\delta \in \lbrace 1, g-1,g\rbrace$.
-Along the way we prove things like if $C=\FF_2^g$ then $\delta=g$ and give a number of criteria for determining when $C=\FF_2^g$.
+Along the way we prove things like the fact that $C=\FF_2^g$ implies $\delta=g$ (see Corollary~\ref{remark: vector space dimension}) and give a number of criteria for determining when $C=\FF_2^g$.

 The code always contains complex conjugation, which corresponds to the all-1s codeword.
 We say that the code is \emph{nontrivial} if $\dim_{\F_2} C \geq 2$.

 \begin{theorem} Suppose that $\overline{G}$ acts primitively on $\{1,\dots,g\}$ and $C$ is nontrivial.
 Then $A$ has maximal angle rank.
 In particular, the Tate conjecture is true for all powers of $A$. \end{theorem}